ethereum/ethereum-org-website/src/content/developers/docs/nodes-and-clients/run-a-node/index.md

 ##### Verifying the software {#verifying-software}

 When downloading software from the internet, it's recommended to verify its integrity.
 This step is optional but especially with crucial infrastracture piece like the Ethereum client, it's important to be aware of potential attack vectors and avoid them.
-If you just downloaded a pre-built binary, you need to trust it and risk that an attacker could swap the executable for a malicious one.
+If you downloaded a pre-built binary, you need to trust it and risk that an attacker could swap the executable for a malicious one.

 Developers sign released binaries with their PGP keys so you can cryptographically verify you are running exactly the software they created.
 You just need to obtain public keys used by developers, which can be found on client release pages or in documentation.
 After downloading the client release and its signature, you can use a PGP implementation, e.g. [GnuPG](https://gnupg.org/download/index.html) to easily verify them.
 Check out a tutorial on veryifing open-source software using `gpg` on [linux](https://www.tecmint.com/verify-pgp-signature-downloaded-software/) or [Windows/MacOS](https://freedom.press/training/verifying-open-source-software/).

-Another form of verification is making sure that the hash, a unique cryptographic fingerprint, of the software you downloaded matches the one provided by the developers.
+Another form of verification is to make sure that the hash, a unique cryptographic fingerprint, of the software you downloaded matches the one provided by developers.
 This is even easier than using PGP, and some clients offer only this option.
 Just run the hash function on the downloaded software and compare it to the one from the release page.
 For example:
 ```
 sha256sum teku-22.6.1.tar.gz

 9b2f8c1f8d4dab0404ce70ea314ff4b3c77e9d27aff9d1e4c1933a5439767dde
 ```

-#### Setup in client {#client-setup}
+#### Client setup {#client-setup}

 After installing, downloading, or compiling the client software, you are ready to run it.
 This only means it has to be executed with the proper configuration.
 Clients offer rich configuration options, which can enable various features.